 But the best part, when I went to go check the place out, was the quaint little two-story cabin that would become ours, with its wood-burning stove and built-in bookshelves and balcony overlooking the treetops.
 It was small for a six-person family (500 square feet), but felt spacious because of the lofted bedrooms and the huge windows that let bright sunlight pour right into every corner.
 The back door led straight to the communal garden, and the front one right into the woods.

-One day it was raining, and I was feeling on the fence about whether to give up our sweet downtown digs for this “backwater shack” (my mom’s words) where we would have to chop firewood to stay warm, use compost toilets (which are basically buckets with sawdust in them), and share a bathhouse with five other households.
-I took the 15 minute drive toward the property, turned into the long wooded driveway that seemed to serve as a portal to another realm, and headed the half mile up the windy road of the mountain where the cabin sat perched on top.
+One day it was raining, and I was feeling on the fence about whether to give up our sweet downtown digs for this “backwater shack” (my mom’s words) where we would have to chop firewood to stay warm, use compost toilets (which are basically buckets with sawdust in them), and share a bathhouse with six other households.
+I took the 15 minute drive toward the property, turned into the long wooded driveway that seemed to serve as a portal to another realm, and headed the half mile up the windy road where the cabin sat perched atop a hill.

 “Why would we do this?”
 I kept asking myself, as I anticipated what my family back in Ohio would worry about.
 A Black family moving out into the middle of the woods with a bunch of White “hippies” to go poop in buckets and live the way slaves did – growing food, washing clothes by hand, and living without electricity.
 Why the hell were we going backwards?
 Is this why I got a PhD?
 Was this my California dream?
 Who the hell uses a landline phone anymore, anyway?
 The kids would hate me.
 I’d turn into an Ewok.
 I’d starve and freeze to death, simultaneously.
 Our neighbors would murder us with axes used for firewood, and then feed us to their chickens.
 We’d never be heard from again.

-Then I parked the car and walked up the hill, past the chickens squawking in the coop, through the lily-laced garden and past the bee hives, down the stone steps and around the bay tree where someone had strewn strings of sparkling crystal through the branches to glimmer in the sunlight.
+Then I parked the car and walked up the hill, past the chickens squawking in the coop, through the lily-laced garden and past the bee hives, down the stone steps and around the plum tree where someone had strewn ropes of tiny, shimmering mirrors through the branches to reflect the sunlight.
 The rain was rushing into a ravine along the hill and created the sound of a babbling brook as I arrived at the back of the cabin.
-I stopped and stared at the simple wooden structure, rustic but warm, it’s double-doors trimmed in an earthy green that instantly spoke to me of home.
+I stopped and stared at the simple wooden structure, rustic but warm, it’s double-doors trimmed in an earthy brown that instantly spoke to me of home.

 And so that is how, over the course of the past four months, we have come to be forest-dwellers.
 The learning curve for living off the grid is a little steep but well worth it.
 The community of folks here – a combination of couples and singles, entrepreneurs and non-profiteers, men and women, natives and transplants – have pitched in to help us get settled and feel welcomed.
 The cob pizza oven was put to good use in our honor.
 Although I still have some boxes to unpack, this place is now officially home for us.
 And even though it feels like a world away from our old life in the heart of town, we’re actually still close enough to the city to be talked into frequent outings and obligations, which is what leads me back to my point about Tiffany Dufu.